v6d-io/v6d/docs/tutorials/extending/define-datatypes-python.rst

     >>>     return pa.lib.Array.from_buffers(dtype, length, [null_bitmap, buffer], null_count, offset)

 Finally, we register the builder and resolver for automatic building and resolving:
 .. code:: python

     >>> builder_ctx.register(pa.NumericArray, numeric_array_builder)
     >>> resolver_ctx.register('vineyard::NumericArray', numeric_array_resolver)

-There are cases where we have more than one resolvers or builders for a certain type, e.g., the :code:`vineyard::Tensor` object can be resolved as :code:`numpy.ndarray` or :code:`xgboost::DMatrix`.
-We could have
+In some cases, we may have multiple resolvers or builders for a specific type.
+For instance, the `vineyard::Tensor` object can be resolved as either `numpy.ndarray` or `xgboost::DMatrix`.
+To accommodate this, we could have:

 .. code:: python

-    def numpy_resolver(obj):
-        ...

-    default_resolver_context.register('vineyard::Tensor', numpy_resolver)
+    >>> resolver_ctx.register('vineyard::Tensor', numpy_resolver)

-and
+    >>> resolver_ctx.register('vineyard::Tensor', xgboost_resolver)

+This flexibility enables seamless integration with various libraries and frameworks by effectively handling different data types and their corresponding resolvers or builders.

 .. code:: python